 Graduate Medical Education Director of Diversity, Equity and Inclusion

 The Yale Visiting Program for Students Underrepresented in Medicine (YVPSUM) was inaugurated in 2017.
-It offers an opportunity for URM medical students to spend four-weeks in a medicine elective at Yale New Haven Hospital-York Street Campus and/or Yale New Haven Hospital-St. Raphael Campus (5 minutes apart by shuttle).
-This Program immerses the participating students in clinical medicine and exposes students them to clinical and research faculty, medical students and residents, and Department and Residency Program leadership.
+It offers an opportunity for URM medical students to spend four weeks in a medicine elective at Yale New Haven Hospital's York Street or Saint Raphael Campuses (5 minutes apart by shuttle).
+This program immerses the participating students in clinical medicine and exposes students them to clinical and research faculty, medical students and residents, and Department and Residency Program leadership.
 Moreover, the students participate in Yale and New Haven community activities, and other social engagements.
 Eligible students include fourth-year medical students in good standing who are enrolled in a U.S. LCME accredited allopathic institution (enrolled in a medical degree granting program) and who are from URM groups.
-These groups include Hispanic (Mexican, Chicano, or Mainland Puerto Rican), Other Hispanic (Cuban, Dominican, or other), Black/African-American (not of Hispanic origin), Native American, or Asian Pacific Islander.
+These groups include Hispanic (Mexican, Chicano, or Mainland Puerto Rican), Other Hispanic (Cuban, Dominican, or other), Black/African-American (not of Hispanic origin), Native American or Asian Pacific Islander.

 12 Electives Offered

 The visiting student electives available for this Program are listed below and are listed on the AAMC Visiting Student Application System (VSAS) website in the 2018-19 catalogue.
-Each elective is approximately 4 weeks in duration.
-For detailed elective descriptions of the 12 medicine electives listed below that we offer visiting students please go the Yale School of Medicine/Medical Education at Yale/Visiting Student Electives website.
+Each elective is approximately four weeks in duration.
+For detailed elective descriptions of the 12 Medicine electives listed below that we offer visiting students, please visit Yale School of Medicine/Medical Education at Yale/Visiting Student Electives.
 See "Program Details" below for Yale elective rotation dates.

 IMED 306: Internal Medicine Allergy and Immunology Elective